oop-solutions-and-demos/oop1_assignment_linear_equation/README.md

 ### Outputting the equation and determining the intercept points

-The following requirements need to be met when the user selects the second menu option.
+If a user selects the second option from the menu, the equation should be printed to the console together with the intercept points.

-Outputting the equation is simple.
-Just print the equation to the terminal in the following format:
+Outputting the equation is straight forward.
+Just **print the equation to the terminal** in the following format:

 ```text
 The linear equation: y = 5.7x + 3.5